 A nation of animal lovers

-So many problems seen by animal welfare organisations across the UK are entirely preventable.
+Many problems seen by animal welfare organisations across the UK are entirely preventable.
 Despite being a nation of animal lovers, who love their pets and treat them as valued family members, the PAW Report shows that many owners misunderstand their pet’s welfare needs which can impact on their long term health and wellbeing.

 Working with pet owners, the veterinary profession and fellow animal welfare organisations, together we can make a better life for all our pets.

 The online launch for the 2021 PAW Report